USI - UN CELL

 (J) Flaminia Minelli, Chief Policy, Evaluation and Training Division, UN DPO.

-(k) Kano Takehiro, Director General, International Peace Cooperation Headquarters, Cabinet Office, Japan.
+(k) Kano Takehiro, Director-General, International Peace Cooperation Headquarters, Cabinet Office, Japan.

 (l) Lt Gen Satish Nambiar (Retd), former Director USI and HoM UNPROFOR.